Azure/cloud-scale-data-for-devs-guide/docs/security.md

 There are no built-in Azure Cosmos DB-specific roles for:

-* creating, replacing, and deleting databases and containers.
+* Creating, replacing, and deleting databases and containers.
-* replacing container throughput.
+* Replacing container throughput.
-* creating, replacing, deleting, and reading stored procedures, triggers, and user defined functions.
+* Creating, replacing, deleting, and reading stored procedures, triggers, and user defined functions.

 ### Custom RBAC roles